ET-13/In_Browser_Piano/README.md

 Made this a long time ago.
-Click the .html file to get started : )
+Download the files then open the .html file in your favorite browser to get started :) (FireFox works best)